Money is getting harder to come by and keep. It’s even harder to find more places to save when you’ve already scrimped so much.

 It’s a good idea to keep these scores in mind and work to elevate your credit score whenever you can.
 Here’s why:

-- Even if you have no blemishes on your claims history, insurance companies use the information from your credit score to better predict which shoppers pose a larger claim risk.
+Even if you have no blemishes on your claims history, insurance companies use the information from your credit score to better predict which shoppers pose a more significant claim risk.
 In turn, insurers charge these riskier drivers a higher premium upfront.
 It’s nothing personal, just a numbers game.

 Score 3: The Insurify Composite Score